DerricheRania/mcp-toolkit/README.md

 ### Step 2 : Test the tool directly in the terminal

-This runs the weather logic directly and prints real results — no AI, no inspector needed:
+This runs the weather logic directly and prints real results, no AI, no inspector needed:

 ```bash
 node test.js